CliMA/Insolation.jl/docs/src/index.md

 See [Zenith Angle Equations](@ref) for more details.

 This package has been designed to be flexible for non-Earth settings as well.
-This specific functionality has not yet been implemented [as of 17 Aug 2020].
+This specific functionality has not yet been implemented [as of 22 Feb 2021].

 ## Authors
 `Insolation.jl` is being developed by [the Climate Modeling Alliance](https://clima.caltech.edu).